As vaccine battle with UK deepens, EU blames AstraZeneca

 The EU has so far blocked one shipment of vaccines to Australia.

-An EU official told Reuters on Sunday that the bloc was rebuffing British government calls to ship AstraZeneca COVID-19 vaccines produced in a factory in the Netherlands.
+An EU official told Reuters on Sunday that the bloc was rebuffing British government calls to ship AstraZeneca COVID-19 vaccines produced in a factory in the Netherlands, although the company has not made a formal export request.

 “The Brits are insisting that the Halix plant in the Netherlands must deliver the drug substance produced there to them.
 That doesn’t work,” the official told Reuters.